How to Run More Efficient Meetings

 This process will cycle for as much time and agenda items as you have.
 Over time, as a meeting facilitator or chair, you’ll get better at moving the energy through that process faster making sure that everybody still feels heard that all the important points are raised but you don’t get horribly bogged down in the discussion or distracted by the million squirrels that can show up.

 The last item in any meeting is taking the time to confirm the agreements that you’ve made and the actions that have been agreed.
 Therefore, having somebody document this is the most efficient process because at the very end, he or she can run through all of those.
+As noted above, I use Fireflies which can be calibrated to actually post its Action and Agreement notes in the comments of your Zoom (etc) meeting when your scheduled meeting reaches its final 10 minutes.
+Perfect!

-Make sure you allow enough time at the end of the meeting to have that conversation because there’s no point making a whole heap of agreements that don’t get communicated and don’t get taken into the wider business.
+Make sure you allow enough time at the end of the meeting to have that conversation because there’s no point making a whole heap of agreements that don’t get communicated and don’t get taken out into the wider business.

 Make your meetings as efficient as possible and you will ensure that you get a return on investment for the time of each of those individuals sitting in a meeting.